ietf-wg-cellar/ebml-specification/specification.markdown

 The `EBML Header` MUST contain a single `Master Element` with an `Element Name` of `EBML` and `Element ID` of `0x1A45DFA3` (see [the definition of the `EBML` Element](#ebml-element)) and any number of additional `EBML Elements` within it.
 The `EBML Header` of an `EBML Document` that uses an `EBMLVersion` of `1` MUST only contain `EBML Elements` that are defined as part of this document.

-All `EBML Elements` within the `EBML Header` MUST NOT use any `Element ID` with a length greater than 4 octets.
+`EBML Elements` within the `EBML Header` MUST NOT use any `Element ID` with a length greater than 4 octets.
 All `EBML Elements` within the `EBML Header` MUST NOT use any `Element Data Size` with a length greater than 4 octets.

 ## EBML Body